Blue Cross Blue Shield has the best health insurance for young adults because it's easy to find doctors who accept the coverage.

 For example, if you live in Michigan but you are going to college in Florida, your parents' health insurance plan might not cover doctors near where you live in Florida.
 Make sure to talk to your school about what is covered by your student health plan.
 Not all student health plans are required to cover the essential health benefits mandated by the ACA.
 Knowing what your policy does and doesn't cover could help you avoid surprise bills.

 Another option is short-term health insurance.
 These plans do not provide the same level of benefits as marketplace insurance or private insurance policies.
 However, short-term health insurance can provide affordable health insurance for young adults with budget restrictions and fewer health care needs.

 You shouldn't buy a short-term plan if you have medical conditions that require frequent or complex health care.
 And unlike traditional health insurance policies, short-term health insurance companies can deny you coverage if you have preexisting health conditions like diabetes or asthma.

 Staying on a family health insurance plan

-You can join or remain on a parent’s plan even if you are:
+You can stay on your parents' plan even if you: